 11 Label Plot

 The Label Plot is a tool for adding labels to your plot composer plot.

+MIKE Client: Best Marine Company

+Powered by DHI Project: New Land Project Development

+Date: 18/11/2015 Bathymetry for wave modelling Drawing no.

+Init: ajs Local area Alternative A 2

 11.1 Label Properties

 "Properties" is the specific property page for the current plot control, in which the properties of the plot can be manipulated.

 On this property page you may:

 - Include a header bitmap, e.g. a bitmap of your company logo. - Write text into pre-defined description fields.
 Note: Press "ctrl enter" to achieve a line shift. - Write text into two user-configurable fields.

-A click on the right mouse button brings up a menu that allows for various manipulations of the active object or the object over which the cursor is positioned.

-A plot control specific property page appears, in which the properties of the plot can be manipulated.

-Copies the selected data to the clipboard.
+11.2 Popup Menu A click on the right mouse button brings up a menu that allows for various manipulations of the active object or the object over which the cursor is positioned.
+Properties A plot control specific property page appears, in which the properties of the plot can be manipulated.
+Copy to clipboard Copies the selected data to the clipboard.
 The general idea is that the graphics from an object at any time can be copied to a standard Windows application which supports GDI-operations.
 An example could be to export the graphics to MS Word.
 Activate the "Copy to Clipboard" function, then switch to MS Word and activate the "Paste"-function or press "Ctrl" V in and active Word document, and then a copy of the plot appears in MS Word.

-Saves the current plot to an enhanced metafile.
+Save to metafile Saves the current plot to an enhanced metafile.
+Save to bitmap Saves the current snapshot plot to a bitmap file.

-84 Plot Composer - © DHI
+Help

+2

+"Help" brings up the relevant on-line help pages.

 12 Metafile Plot

 The Metafile Plot is a tool for adding metafiles to your plot composer plot.

 12.1 Metafile Properties

 "Properties" is the specific property page for the current plot control, in which the properties of the plot can be manipulated.

 On this property page you may

-- Select the metafile (enhanced meta file format, .emf), - Make the metafile plot transparent, and - Choose a black hair-pin frame around the plot.
+- Select the metafile (enhanced meta file format, \.emf),

+- Make the metafile plot transparent, and

+- Choose a black hair-pin frame around the plot.

+12.2 Popup Menu

 A click on the right mouse button brings up a menu that allows for various manipulations of the active object or the object over which the cursor is positioned.

+Properties

 A plot control specific property page appears, in which the properties of the plot can be manipulated.

+Help

+"Help" brings up the relevant on-line help pages.
-13 Polar Plot

-MIKEZero Polar Plot tool is used to plot directional wave spectra computed by MIKE 21 SW.
+13 Polar Plot MIKEZero Polar Plot tool is used to plot directional wave spectra computed by MIKE 21 SW.
 The wave energy density is plotted as function of the wave direction (radial direction) and wave period/frequency (circular direction).
 With this tool you can create plots, raster and meta image files (BMP, PNG, JPG, TIF, EMF) and animations (AVI).